/r/ArtHistory

 Photograph via snooOG

 This is a community of art enthusiasts interested in a vast range of movements, styles, media, and methodologies.
-Please feel free to share your favorite articles, essays, and discussions on artists and artworks.
+From novice to professional, please feel free to share your favorite articles, essays, and discussions on artists and artworks.

 Welcome to /r/ArtHistory